asizikov/asizikov.github.io/content/blog/2025-12-22-copilot-customization.md

 What makes them special is the discovery mechanism.

 When an agent session is started, the agent scans the repository for available skills and loads their definitions into the context along with tools and MCPs.
-While Skills can be somewhat large they take small amount of context space as only their definitions are loaded initially.
+While Skills can be somewhat large they take a small amount of context space as only their definitions are loaded initially.

-As by the definition, skills can include scripts and assets, they are good for encapsulating reusable logic that can be invoked by the agent when needed and they combine the best of both worlds:
+By definition, skills can include scripts and assets, they are good for encapsulating reusable logic that can be invoked by the agent when needed and they combine the best of both worlds:

 - LLM-powered agentic behavior
 - Deterministic results from scripts

 For example, I have a `dotnet-tests` skill in my repository that contains instructions to run the skill whenever the agent updates .cs files and in case the user asks about test suite status.
-It also tasked to use included scripts that prepare the project, provide flags that I need, parse the output and summarize the results in the format that I prefer.
+It is also tasked to use included scripts that prepare the project, provide flags that I need, parse the output and summarize the results in the format that I prefer.

 ## How it all fits together